transformationflow/transformationflow.github.io/docs/index.md

 ## Benefits
 Aside from the obvious benefits of rapid, clear, readable, consistent and maintainable code, using this approach ensures that the resulting code is structured consistently and benefits from standardised helper and profiling code from the start.
 It helps with step-by-step testing to ensure that the data transformation flow stages work as expected, with the aim of preventing 'needle in a haystack-sizedmound of dirty spaghetti code' debugging endeavours.

+### Conventions
+Clear definition of the overall approach, target structure and naming conventions is a simple but extremely powerful starting point to start building consistency and robustness to data transformation flows.

+### Process
+Simply ensuring that any data transformation activities begin with a plan of desired stages and outcomes is a remarkably simple yet powerful aspect of any creative framework.
+This basic (non-concrete) plan then build the code outline for the transformation flow.

+### Outlines
+Simple outline builder functions enable code structure outlines to be quickly generated, along with supporting helper functions to data transformation profiling and debugging within the SQL development workflow.

 ### Functions
 Common patterns are abstracted into powerful functions to transform human intent into sometimes verbose SQL structures.
 By leveraging the information schema[^1], user defined functions (UDF) and scripting capabilities, these new functions enable dynamic development of patterns which would typically require hard-coding of column-names into human-error-prone structures such as long case statements or column name string concatenations.